Rules in Pega Platform applications

 - Rule resolution

-Rule resolution is the search algorithm that the system uses to find the best or most appropriate rule instance to apply in a situation.
+Rule resolution is a search algorithm that the system uses to find the best or most appropriate rule instance to apply to complete processing.
+By using automated rule resolution, you can save time and ensure that you implement resources in a way that is the most efficient in a given scenario.

 - Changing the scope of rules